line/armeria/site/src/sphinx/client-retry.rst

         }
     };

-This will retry when the response's status is ``409 Conflict`` or :api:`ResponseTimeoutException` is raised.
+This will retry when one of :api:`ResponseTimeoutException` and :api:`UnprocessedRequestException` is raised or the response's status is ``409 Conflict``.

 .. note::